geoffhumphrey/brewcompetitiononlineentry/README.txt

 knowing who has entered what and how many, organizing judging efficiently, and reporting the results of the competition in a timely manner.
-BCOE&M provides a single online interface to collect entry and participant data, organize judging tables and assignments, collect scores, and report the results.
+BCOE&M provides a single online interface to collect entry and participant data, organize judging tables and assignments, input
+scoring data, and report the results.

 BCOE&M is free and open-source.

 **********************************************************************
 Changes in This Version
 **********************************************************************
 Support for BJCP 2015 styles.
-Various bug fixes.
+Various bug fixes reported after BETA release.

 For those experiencing any issues related to initial browser-based setup of BCOE&M, the bcoem_baseline_1.3.1.X.sql document is available in